Kotlin/kotlinx.serialization/docs-website/topics/serialization-custom-formats.md

 ### Create a compact binary format

-Binary formats are often used for their compact representation of data, making them ideal for scenarios where minimizing storage size or transmission bandwidth is important.
+Binary formats are often used for their compact representation of data, making them ideal for scenarios where minimizing the amount of data stored or transmitted is important.

-Custom binary formats allow you to control how data is serialized and deserialized at a low level, providing flexibility to optimize performance and compatibility with other systems.
+Custom binary formats allow you to control how data is serialized and deserialized at a low level.
+This gives you the flexibility to optimize performance and maintain compatibility with other systems.

 You can create a custom binary format with Kotlin serialization by implementing the [`java.io.DataOutput`](https://docs.oracle.com/javase/8/docs/api/java/io/DataOutput.html) and the [`java.io.DataInput`](https://docs.oracle.com/javase/8/docs/api/java/io/DataInput.html) interfaces.

-Let's look at an example of how to turn the `ListEncoder` and `ListDecoder` implementations into a compact binary format using `DataOutput` and `DataInput`:
+Here's an example of how to turn the [`ListEncoder`](#create-a-basic-encoder) and [`ListDecoder`](#create-a-basic-decoder) implementations into a compact binary format using `DataOutput` and `DataInput`:

 1. Override the encode functions for each primitive type, such as `encodeInt()` for integers or `encodeString()` for strings.
    These type-specific encode functions [avoid boxing](numbers.md#boxing-and-caching-numbers-on-the-jvm) and let you define the binary representation for each [primitive type](serialization-serialize-builtin-types.md#basic-types).